Revised May 2020

 - All adults must attend the mandatory orientation at the beginning of the CMSD session which will include classroom and ashram etiquette, safety guidelines and emergency procedures.
 Adults should share these with the visitors from their family.

-- Adults must attend adult classes only and not children’s classes.
+- Adults must attend adult classes only and cannot attend children’s classes.

-- Update CMSD of any changes to family information including medical information for children.
+- All must update CMSD of any changes to family information including medical information for children.

 - Please discuss any concerns or suggested improvements to the program with the program coordinator.